Ober Water Trail

 For the red route, don’t cross the bridge, but continue straight.
 You will walk through some beautiful woodland before coming to a third bridge marked with a red post.
 Turn right over the bridge and walk along an avenue of trees heading away from the water.

-Look out for the red marker post which will direct you right to cross Whitefield Moor before returning to the car park.
+Look out for the red marker post on your right, which will direct you right to cross Whitefield Moor before returning to the car park.

 Did you know?